Vairn/Discworld-Novelette/Occupational_Hazard.md

 "I just did."
 Vimes sat back down at his desk and picked up his pen.
 "Captain Carrot, please escort these entities off the premises.
 And remind them that interfering with a police investigation is also illegal under municipal law."

+The door to the office opened and Sergeant Detritus entered, taking in the scene with the sort of professional assessment that came from years of backup work.
+He looked at the three gray figures, at Vimes behind his desk, and at Carrot standing ready with handcuffs.

+"Dese are de entities dat been causing trouble?"
+Detritus asked, studying the Auditors with interest.
+"Dey not very impressive.
+I thought cosmic beings would be bigger."

+"WHAT IS THAT?" asked the first Auditor, apparently noticing Detritus for the first time.

+"Sergeant Detritus, City Watch," Detritus replied helpfully.
+"I specialize in difficult arrests and entities dat think dey are too important for municipal law."

+"A TROLL?"
+The second Auditor seemed genuinely surprised.

+"Very observant," Vimes said dryly.
+"Now, as I was saying—"

+"WAIT," said the third Auditor.
+"TROLLS ARE...
+MATHEMATICAL.
+THEY UNDERSTAND PROPER ORDER."

+Detritus considered this statement.
+"Dat true.
+I understand order very well.
+Dat why I know when someone is being disorderly."
+He gestured at the Auditors.
+"You been hiring killers to murder people.
+Dat very disorderly."

+"WE WERE RESTORING COSMIC BALANCE."

+"By committing crimes," Detritus said with the sort of blunt logic that made cosmic philosophy suddenly seem very simple.
+"Dat not balance.
+Dat just crime with fancy excuses."

-As the Auditors faded back into whatever dimension they came from, Carrot turned to Vimes with the sort of expression that suggested either admiration or concern for his commander's mental health.
+As the Auditors faded back into whatever dimension they came from—apparently having discovered that cosmic authority was somewhat less impressive when confronted by a troll with a clear understanding of right and wrong—Carrot turned to Vimes with the sort of expression that suggested either admiration or concern for his commander's mental health.

 "Commander, do you think that was wise?"